tabs-not-spaces/Intune.HV.Tools/README.md

 Initialize-HVTools -Path C:\Lab -Reset
 ```

 Completely resets the configuration if you have already built out your environment.
+Super destructive.
+You've been warned.

 ### Add images to the environment